 - Medical Transcription Services

-Compliance Extended to Business Associates
+HIPAA Compliance requirements for Business Associates

 In 2013, the HIPAA Omnibus Rule was passed which changed the standards for what HIPAA Business Associate compliance looks like.
 The rule re-defined what a BA is but also expanded the responsibilities of compliance from the Privacy and Security rules to BAs rather than just covered entities (CEs).
 This means that if you provide any form of business service on behalf of a healthcare provider, then you are directly liable for any breaches that occur on your end.
 It is important that BAs are held to the same compliance standards as there are lots more business associates than covered entities and PHI must be protected by every last one.